Fundraising and community events food safety rules

 My Food Rules is a tool that can help you find out whether you need to register and what you may need to do.

-Even if you do not need to register, you still need to make sure your sold food is "safe and suitable".
-That means it must be safe to eat.
-No one should get sick from eating your food.
+Even if you do not need to register, you'll still need to make sure your food is:

 Food safety tips for selling food at occasional events [PDF, 1.2 MB]